People

 Dalhousie University

-Jian Li Wang
+Prof Jian Li

-Dr. Wang, PhD, is a psychiatric epidemiologist with research interests in two areas: risk prediction analytics and workplace mental health.
-In risk prediction research, Dr. Wang’s team developed and validated the first sex specific prediction algorithms for the risk of developing major depression in the general population using data from over 10,000 Canadians who were followed for four years.
+Prof Li, PhD, is a psychiatric epidemiologist with research interests in two areas: risk prediction analytics and workplace mental health.
+In risk prediction research, Dr. Li’s team developed and validated the first sex specific prediction algorithms for the risk of developing major depression in the general population using data from over 10,000 Canadians who were followed for four years.
 His team also developed and validated the first risk calculator for predicting recurrence of major depression in depressed patients using the longitudinal data from the US National Epidemiologic Survey on Alcohol and Related Conditions (NESARC).
 Presently, He is leading a national randomized controlled trial to evaluate the benefits and potential psychological harms associated with disclosing personalized depression risk information.